anttihaap/distributed-backup-system/REPORT.md

 #### Backup process

-Explained in architecture section for separate functions.
+Explained in the architecture section for separate functions.

 ### Logging